New Orleans Saints: What Should Be Expected From Adrian Peterson? [Opinion]

 Peterson can expect to be the No. 1 running back in New Orleans and carry the ball around 15-20 times per game.
 On those 15-20 carries, he will be given the opportunity to run against a defense that isn’t game planning specifically for him.
 That could translate into yet another successful season for the former Oklahoma Sooners’ standout.

 Perhaps the biggest change for Peterson will be how he is utilized as a receiver out of the backfield.
 Sean Payton and the Saints have always liked running backs who can make plays as a receiver in addition to on the ground.
-Peterson has not had a lot of success as a receiving back, but has been working on that aspect of his game this offseason.
+Peterson has not had a lot of success as a receiving back but has been working on that aspect of his game this offseason.

 "I think a big year is in store for Adrian Peterson." – @PSchrags